|

 would be one of the best decisions of the semester.

-My confidence was not flawless, however.
+My new confidence was not flawless, however.
 My biggest fear was still

 being approached by Canadians on the street.
 Whether it was to be asked for the

-time or simple directions, I seemed to instantaneously turn into not only a
+time or simple directions, I seemed to instantaneously turn to the not only a

-non-native Canadian English, but mute altogether.
+non-native Canadian English that I speak, but stood mute altogether.
 The encounter would usually

 end with a troubled look of both confusion and pity on the part of the Canadian